-We draw attention to the fact that the Company forms part of Group which operates in the catering industry.
-Due to the Covid19 outbreak, this industry was negatively affected and had to deal with government-imposed restrictions on all of its operations.
-After significant capital expenditure and expansion during the year ended 31 December 2019, the Group planned to operate for the first time all of its outlets for twelve whole months during the year ending 31 December 2020 but this will not be possible due to the Covid19 outbreak and the economic crisis it has generated.
-Given that the Company's operations and cash flow rely on the success of the Group as a whole, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-In order to offset the effects of these issues on the Group's cash flow, Testa Catering Concepts Limited has approached a local credit institution to finance the Company's operations in the short term.
-In turn, this injection of funds is also planned to cover the Company's individual operations and cash flow.
-The Board is confident this will bridge the Company's operation up until working conditions are back to normal.
-Our opinion is not modified in respect of this matter.
+We draw attention to the fact that the Company forms part of a wider Group that operates in the catering industry.
+Due to the COVID-19 outbreak, this industry was negatively affected and the Group had to deal with government-imposed restrictions on all its operations.
+After significant capital expenditure and expansion during the year ended 31 December 2019, the Group planned to operate for the first time all of its outlets for twelve whole months during the year ending 31 December 2020, but this was not possible due to the COVID-19 outbreak and the economic crisis it has generated.
+Furthermore, the Group also had to deal with similar circumstances post year-end.

+The Company's principal activity is to act as a finance company, that is itself dependent on the financial performance on another Company within the Group.
+In order to offset the effects of these issues on the Group's cash flow, the related company, has obtained the BOV MDB COVID-19 Assist loan from a local credit institution to finance the Group's operations during the period under review.
+Nonetheless, these events or conditions indicate that an uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.